brew-N0cturnaL/OWM_experiment/README.md

-# OWM_experiment
+# simple_weather
-I tried to make a program that would take a city name and output an ASCII-art of weather conditions as well as more detailed information abt it. output is incorrect for now.
+A program that allows to get information about weather and ASCII-art of weather conditions by entering a city name using OpenWeatherMap API.